kovichka-s/erp-migration-case/README.md

 # ERP Migration Case

-Business Analysis portfolio project demonstrating the migration of an ERP system from 1C to Odoo.
+Business analysis documentation for the migration of an ERP system from 1C to Odoo.

-The repository contains a complete set of Business Analysis artifacts created during the analysis and redesign of a real manufacturing business process.
+The repository contains project documentation, process models, business requirements, and analysis artifacts prepared during the ERP migration initiative.
 ---

 ## Project Overview